Kymberly is a professional photographer with many years of experience. Macro, landscape, plant and animal photography

 - Dawn and dusk, while good for colour depth, may not provide enough light to capture flying insects.
 These insects are usually active when flowers are open and displaying their pollen.
 Many flowers only open after some time in bright sunlight.

 - Converting a colour photo of a bee or wasp into sepia or black-and-white will bring out details that are normally hidden, especially of their delicate wings.
 Play with the light and shadow settings in your image processing software to find the best level of detail.

 How to Photograph Ants

 Ants are scavengers, there are often groups around a food source, and sometimes they will try to pull it in all directions at once.
-Some ants will take whole leaves, twigs, or bits and pieces back to their nest as food or to construct a shelter.
+Some ants will take whole leaves, twigs, or bits and pieces back to their nest as food or building materials for a shelter.
 You can capture some interesting and amusing photos if you have such ants in your area!